 Methodology used to produce single year age over time estimates by UK country

-To assess swab positivity over time by single year of age, we used generalised additive models (GAM) with a complementary loglog link and tensor product smooths.
+To assess swab positivity over time by single year of age, we use frequentist generalised additive models (GAM) with a complementary loglog link and tensor product smooths between age and time.
 The latter allows us to incorporate smooth functions of age and time, where the effect of time is allowed to be different dependent on age.
-Tensor product smooths generally perform better than isotropic smooths when the covariates of a smooth are on different scales, for example, age in years and time in days.
+Tensor product smooths generally provide a better model fit than isotropic smooths when the covariates of a smooth are on different scales, for example, age in years and time in days.

-The Restricted Maximum Likelihood (REML) method was used to optimise the smoothness of the curve given the observed data.
-The analyses are based on the most recent eight weeks of data on swab positivity among individuals aged 2 to 80 years.
+The Restricted Maximum Likelihood (REML) method is used to optimise the smoothness of the curve given the observed data.
+The analyses are based on the most recent eight weeks of data on swab positivity among individuals aged 2 years and over.
 The effect of age and time are allowed to vary by region, but marginal probabilities and their confidence intervals are obtained for the whole of England.
-Separate models are run for England, Wales, Scotland and Northern Ireland.
+Separate models are run for England, Wales, Northern Ireland, and Scotland.
 In some instances, where REML over-smooths the fitted estimates, particularly when positivity rates are low overall or at some ages, we use a different estimation method called the Unbiased Risk Estimator (UBRE).
 This is most often applied to the devolved administrations but is not applied as a default.Nôl i'r tabl cynnwys

-The incidence of new PCR-positive cases (the number of new PCR-positives in a set period of time) helps us understand the rate at which infections are growing within the population and supports our main measure of positivity (how many people test positive at any time, related to prevalence) to provide a fuller understanding of the coronavirus (COVID-19) pandemic.
+The incidence of new PCR-positive cases (the number of new PCR-positives in a set period of time) helps us understand the rate at which infections are growing within the population and supports our main measure of positivity (how many people would have tested positive at any time, related to prevalence) to provide a fuller understanding of the coronavirus (COVID-19) pandemic.

-The incidence rate is different to the R number, which is the average number of secondary infections produced by one infected person and is produced by the Scientific Pandemic Influenza Group on Modelling (SPI-M), a sub-group of the Scientific Advisory Group for Emergencies (SAGE), and subsequently by the UK Health Security Agency (UKHSA).
+The incidence rate is different to the R number, which is the average number of secondary infections produced by one infected person and was produced by the Scientific Pandemic Influenza Group on Modelling (SPI-M), a sub-group of the Scientific Advisory Group for Emergencies (SAGE), and subsequently by the UK Health Security Agency (UKHSA).

 Current method for calculating incidence

 We use information from people who ever test positive in our survey (from 1 September 2020) to estimate how long people test positive for.
-We estimate the time between the first positive test and the last time a participant would have tested positive (the "clearance" time) using a statistical model; more details on this are given below.
+We estimate the time between the first positive test and the last time a participant would have tested positive (the “clearance” time) using a statistical model; more details on this follow.
 We do this accounting for different times between visits.

 With these clearance time estimates we can then model backwards, deducing when new positives must have occurred in order to generate the positivity estimate.
 This method uses a deconvolution approach developed by Joshua Blake, Paul Birrell and Daniela De Angelis at the MRC Biostatistics Unit and Thomas House at the University of Manchester.
 Posterior samples from the MRP model over the last 100 days are used in this method.

-- the clearance time for individuals testing negative, following a positive test, is modelled as occurring at some point between their last positive and first negative test
+First, the clearance time for individuals testing negative, following a positive test, is modelled as occurring at some point between their last positive and first negative test.

 The estimate of the incidence of PCR-positive cases (relating to the incidence of infection) is produced by combining a posterior sample from the Bayesian MRP positivity model with the estimated distribution of the clearance times, allowing for the fact that some people will remain positive for shorter or longer times than others.
 Once the distribution of clearance is known, we compute a deterministic transformation (known as deconvolution) of the posterior of the positivity.
 The resulting sample gives the posterior distribution of the incidence of PCR-positive cases.